 Imagine a business school that is able to give all its education away for FREE, FOREVER!
 Is it a dream?
 Is it possible?
 Could a truly FI business school exist?

 Giving education away forever

-At the moment the PopUp Business School goes out and sells its courses to Councils, Housing Associations and Corporate sponsors and then it gives all the education away to the people that need it the most.
-We call it our Robin Hood Business model and it relies on our ability to go out and sell courses to keep things going.
+At the moment the Rebel Business School goes out and sells its courses to councils, Housing Associations and corporate sponsors, and then it gives all the education away to the people that need it the most.
+We call it our Robin Hood Business model, and it relies on our ability to go out and sell courses to keep things going.